 Evidence in rape cases can come from many sources, and one common source is communications between both parties.
 It is in your best interest to save all texts, emails, voice messages, instant messages, messages through social media platforms, and any other communications between you and your accuser.
 Do not delete anything!
 Deleting any communication could make your case worse.

 Even if you believe the messages reflect poorly on you, it is important to recognize that your attorney will be more successful if they know all of the facts—both good and bad.
 Because your rape defense attorney is on your side, they need to have all available information to craft your best defense.
+See our page about attorney-client privilege for further information.

 Common Defense Strategies